ISO/IEC 15288

-The ISO/IEC 15288 is a technical standard in systems engineering which covers processes and lifecycle stages, developed by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
+The ISO/IEC 15288 Systems and software engineering — System life cycle processes is a technical standard in systems engineering which covers processes and lifecycle stages, developed by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
 Planning for the ISO/IEC 15288:2002(E) standard started in 1994 when the need for a common systems engineering process framework was recognized.
-The previously accepted standard MIL STD 499A (1974) was cancelled after a memo from the United States Secretary of Defense (SECDEF) prohibited the use of most U.S. Military Standards without a waiver.
-The first edition was issued on 1 November 2002.
-Stuart Arnold was the editor and Harold Lawson was the architect of the standard.
-In 2004 this standard was adopted by the Institute of Electrical and Electronics Engineers as IEEE 15288.
-ISO/IEC 15288 has been updated 1 February 2008 as well as on 15 May 2015.

-ISO/IEC 15288 is managed by ISO/IEC JTC1/SC7, which is the committee responsible for developing standards in the area of Software and Systems Engineering.
-ISO/IEC 15288 is part of the SC 7 Integrated set of Standards, and other standards in this domain include:
+ISO/IEC/IEEE 15288 is managed by ISO/IEC JTC1/SC7, which is the committee responsible for developing standards in the area of Software and Systems Engineering.
+ISO/IEC/IEEE 15288 is part of the SC 7 Integrated set of Standards, and other standards in this domain include: